 The first reason is based on the work carried out by the G29, in cooperation with the CNIL, on Article 50 of the GDPR, which provides for international cooperation in this area.
 States are given a wide margin and there are many administrative arrangements between countries that address the practical aspects of controls on personal data abroad and cooperation between supervisory authorities.
 They are called in English memorandum of understanding and are often translated into international treaties in the long term.
 There is no lack of political will in this area, as states such as Morocco, Canada, Japan and Mexico are refocusing on the EU in terms of markets.
 The perfect illustration is the response of the Privacy Commissioner of Canada to the Cambridge Analityca Facebook investigation: “The time has come… to give my Office the power to issue orders and impose fines against those who refuse to comply with the law ».

 The second reason is the recovery of fines imposed by the supervisory authorities of EU countries.
 To cite the French example, when the CNIL sanctions, the Public Treasury receives the amount.
-It is therefore also the Public Treasury which recovers, with all the facilities that this implies and in particular the possibility of relying on bilateral and multilateral tax treaties signed specifically to provide administrative assistance in tax matters.
+It is therefore also the Public Treasury which recovers, with all the facilities that this implies, and in particular the possibility of relying on bilateral or multilateral conventions signed specifically to provide administrative assistance.
+There is therefore nothing new on this point, the various governments have always collaborated to recover the fines they impose outside their borders.
 An example is the agreement between the Organisation for Economic Cooperation and Development (OECD) and the EU that allows French tax administrations to cooperate with their international counterparts.
-There is therefore nothing to prevent recovery from being carried out abroad by the national administration, either on its behalf or by means of an exequatur decision.
+Of course, the fine that the Public Treasury collects here is not of a fiscal nature, but nothing prevents the recovery from being carried out abroad by the local administration, either directly on behalf of the administration of the EU Member State by agreement, or by means of an exequatur decision.
+In addition, international treaties facilitate the process, recognizing the protection of personal data as universal.

 The trend is clear: the conclusion of international agreements such as the CETA, or the ever-increasing importance of the WTO and arbitration in relations between multinationals and States, leads us to consider that sanction enforcement procedures are likely to evolve towards harmonisation mechanisms.
 And failing that, it should be recalled that binding corporate rules and standard contractual clauses concluded between private actors take over for the enforcement of the GDPR.